JaminMartin/pyet-mc/README.md

 <p align="center">
 <img width="610" alt="filtered plot" src="https://github.com/JaminMartin/pyet-mc/assets/33270052/8c44b3c1-8451-4862-99ea-d331d8edc092">
 </p>

-In future, the colours will be handled based on the ion, much like the materials project and moved to plotly; the current plotting is purely a placeholder for functionality.
-This is a WIP.
+In the future, the colours will be handled based on the ion, much like the materials project, and moved to plotly; the current plotting is purely a placeholder for functionality.
+This is a current work in progress.
 ## Energy transfer models
 The energy transfer process can be modelled for a particular configuration of donor and acceptor ions with the following exponential function
 $$I_j(t) = e^{-(\gamma_r + \gamma_{tr,j})t},$$